ABOUT US

 How it Works

-The two main roles in Te Tumu Waiora are Health Improvement Practitioners (HIP) and Health Coaches (HC).
-They provide free, 15-30 minute sessions for anyone who is enrolled with the practice and eligible for public health services in New Zealand.
+Te Tumu Waiora roles include Health Improvement Practitioners (HIP), Health Coaches (HC) and Support Workers.
+HIPs and HCs provide free, 15-30-minute sessions for anyone who is enrolled with the practice and eligible for public health services in New Zealand.
 The aim is to give people tools to manage whatever is causing their distress, and if needed, link people with services or organisations that may also be able to help.
-Often people will have only one or two sessions, but they can have more if needed.
+Often people only require one or two sessions, but they can have more if needed.

-GPs and practice nurses introduce people to the HIP or Health Coach, either in person or virtually.
-Ideally, people see the HIP or Health Coach the same day, but if this is not possible, people can make another time that suits them, usually in the next few days.
+GPs and practice nurses introduce people to the HIP, Health Coach or Support Worker, either in person or virtually.
+Ideally, people see the HIP, Health Coach or Support Worker the same day, but if this is not possible, people can make another time that suits them.
+People can call their general practice to be booked on the appointment book of the HIP or Health Coach if there is a need to on that day.
 HIPs and Health Coaches record notes on the session in the general practices’ patient management system.
+Support Workers also record notes on the session.

 Health Improvement Practitioners